ezgikrhnn/ezgikrhnn/README.md

-💜 I’m currently learning iOS Development | Swift, UIKit, Programmatic UI 📱
+💜 I’m currently working as an iOS Software Engineer 📱

 🍭 I'm a "software" themed content creator on social media.